 By simply unplugging your AC charger and plugging it back in after a few seconds, you can get your battery to charge again.
 The charging system will recalibrate and realign your battery with the charging system and have it charging again.

 Method 2: Connect directly to AC source without a power surge protector

 Power surge protectors or other power conditioners can change the sinusoidal input of the mains AC hence your charger does not function as anticipated.
 Most systems can pick these irregularities and refuse input from the charger to the battery.
 Try connecting your charger directly to your socket without going through a power surge protector or an extension plug.
-Also check the connections in between the outlet and you DC port.
+Also, check the connections between the outlet and your DC port.

 Method 3: Do not plug in till the system has fully booted